Running a car as a young driver

 Top tips on reducing your fuel costs include:

-- Consumption – consider the fuel consumption of any car you’re looking to buy.
+- Efficiency – consider the fuel consumption of any car you’re looking to buy.
 The bigger the engine, the more fuel it will use in general.

-- Careful driving – being a little more gentle in accelerating and not driving quite as fast can reduce the amount of fuel you use significantly.
+- Careful driving – gentle acceleration and not driving quite as fast reduces the amount of fuel you use significantly.

-- Heavy items – don’t leave heavy things in the car if you don’t need them to be there, and take off roof racks if you’re not using them.
+- Heavy items – don’t leave heavy things in the car and take off roof racks if you’re not using them.
 The heavier the car, the more fuel it will use.

 - Shopping – supermarkets often have very competitive fuel prices, and you can sometimes build up reward points to spend on other shopping.